null8626/decancer/README.md

 # decancer

-A portable module that removes common confusables from strings without the use of Regexes.
+A tiny package that removes common confusables from strings.
 Available for Rust, Node.js, Deno, and the Browser.

 Pros: